Event Management

 Gyoyang Chen, Victoria University of Wellington, New Zealand

-Andres Coca Stefaniak, University of Greenwich, UK
+J. Andres Coca-Stefaniak, University of Greenwich, UK

 Juliet Davis, Cardiff University, UK